-If you are looking for support or information, reach out to our Long Island Network peer support group leader: Diane Kremin and Holly Jonas.
+If you are looking for support or information, reach out to our Long Island Network peer support group leader: Diane Kremin, Holly Jonas and Jennifer Jonas.
 Please contact Diane Rose if you are unable to connect with local volunteers.

 We Need YOU!